-This dessert is sweet, gooey, sticky, yummy, brandy ladden and for me one of my best creations to date!
-The richness this dessert has is from brown sugar and a touch of molasses.
-In England they sometimes use treacle which is a British molasses.
+This dessert is sweet, gooey, sticky, yummy, brandy ladden, and for me one of my best creations to date!
+The richness of this dessert is from brown sugar and a touch of molasses.
+In England, they sometimes use treacle which is British molasses.

 Helpful Items for This Recipe

 Using the wonderful Apple Brandy from Eau Claire Distillery’s gave me the extra edge to make sure this dessert was great!
 I took it slightly off the beaten path and instead of just dates I added in apples to pair up with the apple brandy.
 It turned out to be the best creation ever!

 Eau Claire Distillery’s Apple Brandy is quoted by them as being:

 Handcrafted in small batches, each bottle of Apple Brandy exudes the fragrance of fresh BC Apples, with a deep and warm French oak taste.
 Combining the maturity of a brown spirit with the youthful flavour of Okanagan apples.

 For the month of November 2018 receive a 15% discount.

 English Sticky Toffee Pudding has not been around for centuries like you might think but is a relatively new recipe that was developed in the 1970’s.
 It is a moist sponge cake filled with dates and served with vanilla custard, vanilla ice cream or in this case whipped cream.

 It also is said to be of some Canadian heritage and dating back to the second world war.
 Wherever the origins we can celebrate it today with our own holiday festivities and now with this recipe it is even easier.